wallarm/product-documentation/docs/latest/user-guides/settings/integrations/servicenow.md

     * Low risk
 * [Scope (exposed assets)](../../scanner.md) changed: updates in hosts, services, and domains

+## Prerequisites

+ServiceNow is a platform to help companies manage digital workflows for enterprise operations.
+Your company needs an owned ServiceNow [instance and workflow apps built within it](https://www.servicenow.com/lpdem/demonow-cloud-platform-app-dev.html) to integrate these apps with Wallarm.

 ## Setting up integration

 In ServiceNow UI: